arthurvidal91/pandoc_resume/resume.md

 • Development of a Java API for creating and getting contacts and incidents from Oracle RightNow.

 • Development of a BI application with Java and ADF.

-Skills: Advanced Java, EJB, Java Persistence API, ADF
+Skills: Java 8, ADF, JPA, EJB, JAX-WS, JAX-RS, Oracle BPM, SVN.

 **Java Programmer** - Casa da Moeda do Brasil - CMB (Feb 2013 - Mar 2015)

-I worked creating and maintaining projects that manage the production of smart cards.
-All these solutions were implemented with Java, Swing and JPA.
-Skills: Advanced Java, Java Persistence API
+• Development of a Java Desktop Application that manage the production of functional cards since the request of the client through a JAX-WS application to the shipping of the card.
+This application was replicated and customized according to the new clients needs.
+The application was developed with Swing components and EclipseLink JPA.

+• Development of a Java Desktop application to purge old files from the server.

+• Collect of requirements with the Client

+Skills: Java SE, JPA, Swing, SQL Server, SVN.

 Technical Experience
 --------------------